pessiMargalit/job_scraping_demo/README.md

 ```

 ## Scrapers
+Need more scrapers?!
+No problem!
+You can easily add new scrapers to the project.
+For more companies, you can visit: https://jlmtech.freshboard.city/companies and find those who have jobs.

 ### Creating new scrapers
 Under the `Scrapers` folder you can find the Abstract classes (such as `Scraper`), and the next folder:
 `CompanyScrapers` - contains the scrapers of the companies.